 Hello and Welcome!

-I’m Mae, I’m the author, cook and photographer behind Food with Mae (not to mention graphic designer, food stylist, web developer, glamourous model, I’m practically a one-woman band!).
+I’m Mae, I’m the author, cook and photographer behind Food with Mae and the chef behind Baon London.

 I also appeared on TV with Mary Berry on BBC2 for ‘Mary Berry’s Easter Feast’.
 I was cooking Filipino Lechon (Fragrant Slow Roasted Pork Belly) alongside Mary Berry (amazing experience btw!).

-In my little corner of the internet, I’m going to share my recipes of comforting, easy and vibrant Filipino dishes.
-These collections of recipes were handed down to me from my late father who was from the Batangas province 2 hrs south of Manila, a few I learnt during our travels on holiday across the Philippines, a few ideas from my mother in law who is from Pangasinan province 4 hrs North of Manila and occasionally some bakes from my mother who loves encouraging me to bake more!
+In my tiny corner of the internet, I’m going to share my recipes of comforting, easy and vibrant Filipino dishes.
+These collections of recipes were handed down to me from my late father who was from the Batangas province 2 hours south of Manila, a few I learnt during our travels on holiday across the Philippines, some from my mother in law who is from Pangasinan province 4 hrs North of Manila and occasionally some bakes from my mother, Mila, who loves encouraging me to bake more!
+Baking is whole ball game for me that I’m not very good at.

-Comforting Filipino dishes are the ones that hugs you from inside out.
+Comforting Filipino dishes that hugs you from inside out.

 Easy to follow recipes that do not sacrifice on taste just because you are on a budget or have little time to cook.